-While compelled-speech protection applies to this specific application of New York's public-accommodation law, that happens only in limited commercial circumstances.
-Compelled-speech protection is implicated when, as here, a business owner creates custom speech for her clients, a prospective client requests custom speech, and the owner declines because she objects to the message that the speech would express.
-The compelled-speech doctrine is thus irrelevant to sales involving the "innumerable goods and services that no one could argue implicate" speech.
-Masterpiece Cakeshop, Ltd. v.
-Colorado C.R.
-Comm'n, 138 S. Ct.
-1719, 1728 (2018).
-Nor, under existing Supreme Court precedent, does that First Amendment protection apply when a (1) public-accommodation law has only an incidental effect on speech, (2) a business owner objects merely to providing a forum for another's speech (rather than to altering her own speech), or (3) a business owner flatly refuses to work for a protected class of people.
+speech.
+Masterpiece Cakeshop, 138 S. Ct. at 1728.
+Nor, under existing Supreme Court precedent, does that First Amendment protection apply when a (1) public-accommodation law has only an incidental effect on speech, (2) a business owner objects merely to hosting or providing a forum for another's speech (rather than to altering her own speech), or (3) a business owner flatly refuses to work for a protected class of people.
 Given these crucial limitations on compelled-speech protection, a ruling for Carpenter would be "sufficiently constrained" to ensure that States are still able to effectively enforce their public-accommodation laws.
 Id.

-New York cannot prevail here because it cannot satisfy the particularized strict-scrutiny analysis that applies in this case.
+New York cannot prevail because it cannot satisfy the particularized strict-scrutiny analysis that applies in this case.
 The State lacks a compelling interest in forcing a creator of custom speech like Carpenter to express messages promoting same-sex marriage.
-Under a different set of facts-for example, if Carpenter were the only wedding photographer in town-New York would have a stronger interest.
-But under the facts presented here, New York cannot demonstrate a compelling interest.
+The district court failed to consider this particularized interest, preferring instead to analyze New York's generalized interest in preventing sexual-orientation discrimination by businesses that provide goods and services.
+But under the more focused analysis that case law requires, New York cannot demonstrate a compelling interest.

 Nor can New York establish narrow tailoring.
 Other States, including the amici States, already refrain from compelling speech, and that has not sacrificed their ability to enforce their public-accommodation laws.
-Also, many States, including New York, already allow important exemptions to their public-accommodation laws with no ill effects.
+Also, many States, including New York, allow other important exemptions to their public-accommodation laws with no ill effects.
 All this proves that New York can respect the compelled-speech rights asserted here without compromising its nondiscrimination goals.

-The compelled-speech doctrine protects the freedom and intellectual integrity of people on any side of polarizing issues.
-Just as it prevents the State from forcing Carpenter to speak in favor of same-sex marriage, it forecloses attempts to compel a lesbian photographer to create promotional photographs of a religious organization's event opposing same-sex marriage.
-But if it does not protect Carpenter, it does not shield the lesbian photographer either.
+The compelled-speech doctrine protects the freedom and intellectual integrity of people on all sides of polarizing issues.
+Just as it prevents the State from forcing Carpenter to speak in favor of same-sex marriage, it forecloses attempts to compel a lesbian photographer to create promotional photographs commemorating a religious event opposing same-sex marriage.
+But if the Constitution does not protect Carpenter, it does not shield the lesbian photographer either.
 Thus, by ruling for Carpenter, the Court ensures freedom of speech for all.